MuhammedZohaib/My-Second-Brain/OOP/JAVA and OOP.md

 # Diff. b/w class and obj:
 * Drawing a class
-Drawing is a class is like making a blueprint for making objects with certain properties and objects.
+Drawing a class is like making a blueprint for making objects with certain properties and methods.
 This doesn't allocate any space in memory.
 * Building an Object
-Building an Object is like making a new object from a class. it allocates space in system memory and can use properties and methods of its class.
+Building an Object is like making a new instance from a class. it allocates space in system memory and can use properties and methods of its class.

 # Instantiation:
 Creating an Object from its class is known as instantiation of its class.
 Because object is an instance/image of its class.